The DIY ice dyed pillows I’m showing you today might just be my favorite DIY dyeing project – ever!

 You might have already caught a glimpse of my ice dyed pillows – and the new blue boat upholstery – on Instagram.

-I wanted to make a bunch of cushy, cozy pillows to make the cabin more comfy, but also for overnight sailing trips – our boat sleeps 6!
+I wanted to make a bunch of cushy, cozy pillows to make the cabin of the boat more comfy for lounging, but also for overnight sailing trips – our boat sleeps 6!
 I didn’t want to have to store sleeping pillows, so I figured I’d make them pretty and then they wouldn’t need to be stashed.
-I was tempted by shibori, but after my fun foray into ice dyeing I decided that inky blue ice dyed pillows would look perfect in the boat – and pair well with the Loft Indigo upholstery fabric I chose.
+I was tempted by shibori, but after I learned how to ice dye – and loved the results! – I decided that inky blue ice dyed pillows would look perfect in the boat – and pair well with the Loft Indigo upholstery fabric I chose.

 For anyone who missed my ice dye tutorial, the steps are SO simple but, after a little experimenting, I have a few more tips to share!

 - White fabric (I used a linen/cotton blend)